shivaprakash-sudo/social-proof-section/README.md

 ### Continued development

-- I'd like to learn solving more complex layouts using flex and grid.
+- I'd like to solve more complex layouts using flex and grid.

 ### Useful resources